Chapter 8.3 – Port Coordination and Cooperation

 • Inter-firm alliances.
 They concern two types of alliances.
 The first is vertical integration (along transport chains), where a maritime shipping company and a terminal operator can agree to coordinate their services.
 The second is horizontal integration (between competitors), where an equipment or container pool can be established to improve asset utilization.

 The development of inland ports and logistical zones is an emerging paradigm.
-Still, port authorities tend to be reluctant to undertake partnerships with inland ports, mostly out of concern for losing added value activities and employment.
+Still, port authorities tend to be reluctant to undertake partnerships with inland ports, mostly out of concern for losing added-value activities and employment.
 Inland ports may also promote port competition by offering access to new freight corridors, thus challenging the fundamental hinterland of a port and its related cargo.

 2. Coordination in Container Terminal Operations